 Sunday, Feb.
 26th / Easton Public Market / 10:00 am – 12:00 pm

 The annual Seed Swap is open to the public: thousands of seed packets up for grabs, plus info and activity tables from local organizations.
 Stop by the Seed Starting Workshop booth at the event around 11:00 for a simple demo and some upcycled seed starting materials (while supplies last).

 Saturday, April 22nd / Lower Hackett Park / 2:00 – 6:00 pm

 It’s Easton’s second annual Earth Day at Lower Hackett Park and we’re not ones to greenwash.
 We’ll have timed events so you can literally make a difference right then and there: a litter cleanup along the creek, scattering and planting native seeds and plants, upcycling materials to use in our (or your!) gardens, a donation drive, and more.
 A multitude of environmental and justice-oriented organizations will join with activity booths as well.
 Come learn, grow, and make a difference.
 Details about the event can be found soon on our blog.

 Another favorite from 2022, our Sustainable Floristry workshop is back this season for another dreamy summer evening of growing and arranging local blooms.
 Upcycled jars and creative sustainable tweaks will shape our personally-designed bouquets with flowers grown at our community gardens.
 What’s new this year?
 We’ll walk you through the garden to harvest zinnias, craspedia, cosmos, and more – learn about cut & come again blooms and how to grow them.
-15 spots available, signup link to follow closer to event.
+12 spots available, signup link here.